Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _Nearly 80% of all animals on earth have six legs._
+> _The Minneapolis phone book has 21 pages of Andersons._